getodk/central-backend/docs/api.md

 ### Updating Submission metadata [PATCH /v1/projects/{projectId}/forms/{xmlFormId}/submissions/{instanceId}]

 Currently, the only updatable _metadata_ on a Submission is its `reviewState`.
 To update the submission _data_ itself, please see [Updating Submission data](/reference/submissions/submissions/updating-submission-data).

+Starting with Version 2022.3, changing the `reviewState` of a Submission to `approved` can create an Entity in a Dataset if the corresponding Form maps Dataset Properties to Form Fields.
+If an Entity is created successfully then an `entity.create` event is logged in Audit logs, else `entity.create.error` is logged.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.